Nozbe/Michael.team/en/_posts/2011-10-18-nozbe-retreat-how-to-recharge-batteries-of-yo.md

 ## Thanks to my team and hopefully see you soon!

 We left back to our homes and to our duties.
-Now we feel even more empowered and motivated to work together and we've got so many great things ahead of us for [Nozbe](http://www.nozbe.com/).
+Now we feel even more empowered and motivated to work together and we've got so many great things ahead of us for [Nozbe][n].
 Let's make it happen now!